 The German forces in the Netherlands, under the command of the Oberbefehlshaber Niederlande, Generaloberst Johannes Blaskowitz, had recently been redesignated as the Festung 'Holland' though this change had little effect on the formations and units available to Blaskowitz.
 The rout of forces the previous year, the creation of extemporised Kampfgruppen and the cannibalising of units made it difficult for Allied intelligence to determine the realities of the German strength in the area to the north of the Rhine river.
 It was believed that some 10,000 men of General Philipp Kleffel’s (from 25 April Generalleutnant Arnold Burmeister’s) XXX Corps were in the area of Arnhem and Apeldoorn.
 It was also believed that there were as many as 1,000 men of Generalmajor Gerhard Linder’s 346th Division, the 858th Grenadierregiment and other miscellaneous units occupying the Arnhem area: these last included a divisional battle school, paratroopers and Dutch Waffen-SS units.
 As well as the natural defence of the rivers and the high ground to the north and west of it, Arnhem itself had been turned into a strong defensive position after the battle the previous year.
 On the very day of the start of the assault on Arnhem, Reichsführer Heinrich Himmler issued a decree that all cities and towns should be defended at any price, failure to do so being punishable by death.

 On 11 April, the Canadian II Corps launched 'Cannonshot' as the crossing of the IJssel river farther to the north at Deventer before striking to the west in the direction of Apeldoorn.
 On the morning of 12 April, Foulkes was informed that this undertaking was well under way, and ordered the 49th Division to begin its attack that evening.
 The whole day was occupied in a bombardment of the German positions in Arnhem with artillery and ground-attack aircraft.
-The RAF provided 36 Supermarine Spitfire fighter-bomber and 83 rocket firing Hawker Typhoon sorties to soften up the German positions, and the attack was preceded by one of the heaviest artillery barrages ever fired by the Canadian I Corps: one field gun battery of eight guns fired 640 rounds in 10 minutes, and the Pioneer Corps fired 30,000 smoke shells over the course of the battle.
+The RAF provided 36 Supermarine Spitfire single-engined fighter-bomber and 83 rocket-firing sorties by Hawker Typhoon single-engined ground-attack fighters to soften up the German positions, and the attack was preceded by one of the heaviest artillery barrages ever fired by the Canadian I Corps: one field gun battery of eight guns fired 640 rounds in 10 minutes, and the Pioneer Corps fired 30,000 smoke shells over the course of the battle.
 A diversionary barrage from south of the Nederrijn river provoked a strong German response, which suggested the Germans had probably prepared for the Canadian-led attack to be made from the south rather than the east.

 The initial assault did not proceed entirely to plan.
 The crossing was scheduled for a start at 22.40, but was delayed by the late arrival of several assault craft.
-Moreover, several explosive charges on the eastern bank of the river, designed to clear a path through land mines and the 'bund' failed to detonate.
+Moreover, several explosive charges on the eastern bank of the river, designed to clear a path through landmines and the 'bund' failed to detonate.
 The 2/Gloucestershire Regiment then discovered several of the Buffalo tractors earmarked for it were inoperative, so its companies were forced to cross separately rather than in a single concentrated assault as had been planned.Despite this, the battalion’s four companies began crossing separately, their way illuminated by 'Monty’s Moonlight' (searchlights illumination reflected off the underside of cloud) and Bofors guns firing coloured tracers along the axis of attack.
 Under cover of heavy machine gun and mortar fire, the first company reached the western bank of the IJssel river at 23.15 and started to take its objectives in the face of light opposition along the river bank, in the process suffering 32 casualties.
 After a slight delay, the British soldiers secured the landing area for the prefabricated Bailey bridge, and and at 00.50 the Royal Canadian Engineers began floating the components of the bridge into position.
 The second wave, comprising the 2/South Wales Borderers, crossed the river under heavy artillery fire.
 Its assault craft drifted downstream during the crossing, but once ashore the battalion advanced rapidly into Arnhem.
 Its advance stalled, however, and the 1/7th Duke of Wellington’s Regiment, originally scheduled to cross in the third phase, was sent across the river to support the 2/South Wales Borderers.
 By 07.00 the 2/Essex Regiment had crossed the river and by 08.45 the RCE had created a pontoon ferry service to allow the start of The Ontario Regiment’s tanks across the river.

 The RCE meanwhile continue its assembly of the Bailey bridge throughout the night and 12 hours after H-hour traffic was rolling across the IJssel river.
 This allowed the second phase of the operation to proceed, and soon troops of the 146th Brigade and tanks of The Ontario Regiment were approaching the 56th Brigade’s positions.
 There was relatively little resistance in the morning, although the South Wales Borderers had to beat back a counterattack near the railway junction.
 Late in the morning, the British troops advanced toward a large Enka BV factory complex in the eastern area of Arnhem, where a battalion of the 346th Division and troops of the 46th Festungsmaschinengewehrbataillon had created a strongpoint; the Germans had arrived from Oosterbeek that morning and had thus escaped the earlier bombardments.
 The 4/Lincolnshire Regiment was given the task of clearing the complex, but the Germans, who were still relatively fresh, were able to offer some resistance.
 With the British attack supported by the tanks of The Ontario Regiment and the 79th Armoured Division, the Germans were eventually overwhelmed in a battle which lasted most of the day.
 By the evening of 13 April most of the resistance had been broken and the 147th Brigade were preparing to cross into Arnhem.

-In the third phase, the 147th Brigade crossed the Nederrijn river from the 'island' during the course of the night and by the morning of 14 April was ready to move through the 56th Brigade’s positions.
+In the third phase, the 147th Brigade crossed the Nederrijn river from the 'Island' during the course of the night and by the morning of 14 April was ready to move through the 56th Brigade’s positions.
 By this time the German defence was crumbling, but the 147th Brigade’s battalions were nonetheless met large numbers of mines and demolitions as they advanced.
 D Company of the Duke of Wellington’s Regiment ambushed what it believed to be a German counterattack led by three ex-French Renault tanks, although it later transpired that the Germans had no idea that the British were there.
-Later in the day, Dutch troops of SS-Oberführer Martin Kohlroser’s 34th SS=Freiwillgengrenadierdivision 'Landstorm Nederland' supported by armour counterattacked the Duke of Wellington battalion’s positions.
+Later in the day, Dutch troops of SS-Oberführer Martin Kohlroser’s 34th SS-Freiwillgengrenadierdivision 'Landstorm Nederland' supported by armour counterattacked the Duke of Wellington battalion’s positions.
 The Dutch were eventually beaten back after heavy fighting had destroyed their tanks, but were able to blunt a later British advance into their area.
 By the end of the day the Allied units had reached all of their objectives and most of Arnhem had been secured.
 The Canadian 5th Armoured Division began to advance onto the high ground to the north of Arnhem in the night that followed, and here linked with elements of SAS units which had been operating behind the German lines since a time earlier in that same month.
 On 15 April the Duke of Wellington battalion occupied Arnhem’s zoo and upon discovering a live polar bear offered it to the brigade commander, who declined.
 The Germans were cleared out of the precinct of Velp and the surrounding area on 15 and 16 April, bringing 'Anger' (ii) to an end.

 The Allied advance continued immediately.
 The Canadian 5th Armoured Division began moving through Arnhem toward the high ground to the north of the city during the night of 14/15 April.
 In a change to the original plan, which had ordained an advance to the west, the division was given a new mission, and in this 'Cleanser' moved to the north in order to secure towns between Arnhem and the IJsselmeer.
 A large German force counterattacked the Canadian 5th Armoured Division on the night of 16 April at Otterlo, hoping to break out to the west, but was beaten back after suffering heavy losses.
 On 17 April, the 49th Division attacked Ede, occupied by the Dutch SS, and liberated the town within 24 hours.
 On 27 April a temporary truce came into effect, allowing the 'Manna' distribution of food to the starving Dutch civilians in areas still under German control, and on 5 May Blaskowitz agreed to the unconditional surrender of all German forces in the Netherlands.